spectrocloud/librarium/docs/docs-content/integrations/kubevious.md

 - UI
 - Parser

-## Ingress
+## Configure Ingress

-Follow the steps below to configure Ingress on Kubevious, according to the corresponding version
+Follow the steps below to configure Ingress on Kubevious, according to the corresponding version.

 1. Within the manifest, find the kubevious section **user** > **interface** > **service** > **type** and confirm/change, according to the Kubevious version as listed in the table below.